 Old Faithful Inn & Dining

-The Old Faithful Historic District where the OF geyser is located includes the Old Faithful Inn, the upper and lower Hamilton’s Stores, the Old Faithful Lodge, the Old Faithful Snow Lodge, and a variety of supporting buildings.
+The Old Faithful Historic District where OF geyser is located includes the Old Faithful Inn, the upper and lower Hamilton’s Stores, Old Faithful Lodge, Old Faithful Snow Lodge, and a variety of supporting buildings.

-Its most iconic feature is the Old Faithful Inn, a century-old hotel and a National Historic Landmark in itself.
+Its most iconic feature is Old Faithful Inn, a century-old hotel and a National Historic Landmark in itself.
 This impressive wooden lodge was built in the early 1900s, in order to accommodate the growing number of tourists coming to visit the OF geyser.

-Considered the largest log structure in the world, the OF Inn is truly impressive, both from the outside as well as from the inside.
+Considered the largest log structure in the world, OF Inn is truly impressive, both from the outside as well as from the inside.
 It’s one of the places you really have to visit when in Yellowstone.

 Good to know: You don’t have to stay at the hotel in order to visit this impressive building.
-Everyone can enter and walk around as much as you like.
+You can enter and walk around as much as you like.
 There is also a nice restaurant, a cafe, and a bar inside.
 If you are interested in the history of the Old Faithful Inn, don’t miss an organized tour of the lodge.
 Tours are free of charge and run several times a day.
 You can find more information here.

-Interesting to know: There are several restaurants and a bar at the Old Faithful Inn.
+Interesting to know: There are several restaurants and a bar at Old Faithful Inn.
 If you are looking for a place for lunch, check the Bear Pit Lounge – it has reasonably priced food and no waiting lines.
-We found the main restaurant of the OFF Inn, the Old Faithful Dining Room, highly overrated.
+We found the main restaurant of OFF Inn, the Old Faithful Dining Room, highly overrated.
 It’s busy, it’s expensive, and the food is not really that special.

-TIP: You can’t see the OF geyser from these restaurants, but you can see it from the beautiful outside terrace of the bar.
-It’s located on the 1st floor, just above the main entrance of the Old Faithful Inn.
+TIP: You can’t see OF geyser from these restaurants, but you can see it from the beautiful outside terrace of the bar.
+It’s located on the 1st floor, just above the main entrance of Old Faithful Inn.